fgimenez/orientdb-cookbook/README.md

     $ bootstrap.sh

 It installs bindler, installs the required Vagrant plugins and launchs the machine.
-The Vagrantfile is configured to open the default ports in your local machine (2424 for binary access, 2480 for web studio), remember to change this if you have modified the corresponding attributes.

 Contributing
 ------------